Back Pain Relief

 Lie on the floor with knees bent and arms relaxed to the sides.
 Find the neutral spine position.
 Slowly raise buttocks until the body is straight from the knees to shoulders.
 Hold the bridge for 10 seconds and slowly lower.

-Lie on one side with lower arm bent under head and upper arm resting with hand on floor near chest.
-Bend both knees and flex hips with neutral spine position.
+Lie on one side with the lower arm bent under the head and upper arm resting with hand on the floor near the chest.
+Bend both knees and flex hips with a neutral spine position.
 Slowly raise upper leg 8 to 10 inches and lower.
 Switch legs and repeat.

 Maintain a healthy weight to avoid putting extra pressure on the spine and lower back.
 Be aware of proper posture standing, sitting and lifting things to keep the spine healthy and pain-free.
 For more information on posture, go to Posture Perfect DOC blog.
 If non-surgical treatments fail to alleviate a guest’s pain and everyday activities are difficult or impossible, it may be time to further consult with DOC’s orthopedic spine surgeon.
 The surgeon will check for an anatomic cause of the pain that can be seen on an MRI or CT scan.
 Based on the results, the surgeon and the guest will discuss options for relief.
 To learn more about neck and spine conditions treated by DOC, please visit our services page here.

 DOC Surgeons Love PT

 Physical therapy helps people of all ages who have medical conditions, illnesses or injuries that…

 The American Academy of Physician Assistants, the national professional association for PAs, advocates and educates…